About Enterprise DLP

 To help you inspect content and analyze the data in the correct context so that you can

-accurately identify sensitive data and secure it to prevent incidents, Enterprise DLP is enabled through a cloud service.
+accurately identify and secure sensitive data, Enterprise DLP operates as a cloud service.
 Enterprise DLP supports over 1,000

 Data Patterns—Help you detect

-sensitive content and how that content is being shared or accessed on your
+sensitive content and how users share or access that content on your

 network.